AztecProtocol/aztec-packages/docs/docs/dev_docs/dapps/testing.md

 #include_code use-existing-wallets /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

+### Running Sandbox in the nodejs process

+Instead of connecting to a local running Sandbox instance, you can also start your own Sandbox within the nodejs process running your tests, for an easier setup.
+To do this, import the `@aztec/aztec-sandbox` package in your project, and run `createSandbox` during setup.
+Note that this will still require you to run a local Ethereum node like Anvil locally.

+#include_code in-proc-sandbox /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

+The `createSandbox` returns a `stop` callback that you should run once your test suite is over to stop all Sandbox services.

+#include_code stop-in-proc-sandbox /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript

 ## Assertions

 We will now see how to use `aztec.js` to write assertions about transaction statuses, about chain state both public and private, and about logs.